VergeIO: Depth-Aware Eye Interaction on Glasses: System design

 \squishlist \item \textit{Positive electrodes.} These are coupled to flexible contact arms at the user's temple for good skin contact.
 These two arms can slide along the glasses’ temples to accommodate different users.

 \item \textit{Reference electrode.} This is mounted at the nose bridge to ensure direct contact with the user’s skin.

-\item \textit{Ground electrode.} This is part of a curved design at the end of the arm to maintains good contact with the user’s mastoid. \squishend \item {\bf Amplifiers.} We chose the BioAmp-EXG-Pill~\cite{amplifier} for its compact analog front end (2.5 $\times$ 1 $\times$ 0.1~cm) with a 1000× signal gain, and its ability to interface with any 3.3 and 5~V MCU via ADC. \item {\bf Microcontroller.} We selected the Teensy 4.1~\cite{teensy}, integrated 12-bit ADC and high-performance Cortex-M7 core and enable precise, high-resolution bio-signal digitization and real-time processing. \item {\bf Battery.} We used the same 570~mAh rechargeable lithium battery as in Google Glass~\cite{gglass}.
-As discussed in Section ~\ref{sec:power_consumption}, this battery enables continuous sensing for approximately 197~hours (8.2 days).
+\item \textit{Ground electrode.} Curved coating at the end of the arm to maintain good contact with the user’s mastoid. \squishend \item {\bf Amplifiers.} We chose the BioAmp-EXG-Pill~\cite{amplifier} for its compact analog front end (2.5 $\times$ 1 $\times$ 0.1~cm) with a 1000× signal gain, and its ability to interface with any 3.3 and 5~V MCU via ADC. \item {\bf Microcontroller.} We selected the Teensy 4.1~\cite{teensy}, which integrates 12-bit ADC and high-performance Cortex-M7 core, enabling precise, high-resolution bio-signal digitization and real-time processing. \item {\bf Battery.} We used the same 570~mAh rechargeable lithium battery as in Google Glass~\cite{gglass}.
+As discussed in Section ~\ref{sec:power_consumption}, this battery enables sensing for approximately 197~hours (8.2 days).
 We also integrated the Adafruit Micro Lipo Charger 4410~\cite{adafruit} into the glasses to enable on-board charging of the sensing system. \squishend

 {\bf Cost.} The off-the-shelf cost is \$140, with the optimized cost \$73.
 The cost of the ELDRY electrode coating ($4\,\mathrm{cm}^2$, 0.5~mm thickness) is \$20; Li-Po rechargeable battery is \$15; Li-Po micro charger is \$6; microcontroller development board is \$30; and two BioAmp-EXG-Pill amplifier modules is \$69, which can be reduced to \$2 when using the discrete components.